sunfounder/pico_4wd_car/docs/source/setup_your_pico/getting_start_with_micropython.rst

 Installing MicroPython
 ------------------------------

-1. Plug the Pico to your PC with a Micro USB cable.
 #.
 Press and hold the **BOOTSEL** button and plug the other end of Micro USB cable into the computer.
 #.
 Release the BOOTSEL button after your Pico is mount as a Mass Storage Device called RPI-RP2.